paolomonella/ursus/documentation.md

 3. A standardized contemporary spelling of the inflected form, represented by a sequence of Unicode characters (this part is needed to identify univocally cases such as the genitive plural of Latin deus, -i (god), that can be either deum or deorum).

-[*Note*: the tagset of the Index Thomisticus parameter file that I am currently using with TreeTagger yields some information on the "Formal-Variation", such as "I variation of wordform", "II variation of wordform" etc., and on the "Graphical-Variation", such as "Baseform", "Graphical variations of 1" etc.  I think that this is meant to account for the difference between the two forms of genitive plural of 'deus, -i', i.e. 'deum' or 'deorum'.
-In this case, #3 above would not be necessary]
+[Note: the tagset of the Index Thomisticus parameter file that I am currently using with TreeTagger yields some information on the "Formal-Variation", such as "I variation of wordform", "II variation of wordform" etc., and on the "Graphical-Variation", such as "Baseform", "Graphical variations of 1" etc.  I think that this is meant to account for the difference between the two forms of genitive plural of 'deus, -i', i.e. 'deum' or 'deorum'.
+In this case, #3 above would no longer be necessary]

 ## Ideally:

-Instead of writing the LL transcription on a separate file, mapped to the GL transcription file by means of more complex TEI linking strategies, in this edition the sequence of 'words' is represented by a sequence of `<w>` elements with @key attributes with 3 values each (one for the 3 parts listed above).
-The actual implementation of this feature is still to be assessed, as it depends on the the implementation of the Perseus and Alpheios in the edition.
+Instead of writing the LL transcription on a separate file, mapped to the GL transcription file by means of more complex TEI linking strategies, in this edition the sequence of 'words' at the LL is represented by a sequence of `<w>` elements typically having 3 values (one for the 3 parts listed above).
+The actual implementation of this feature is still under development.
 The following example is just meant to give an idea of what it should look like in the file:

+    <w ana="2-LM41A2---" lemma="compono" n="composita">composita</w>

+or, if I decide to substitute the components of the tagset string (2-LM41A2---) with its plain English correspondents:

-    <w ana="A-S---FB-" lemma="compono" n="composita">composita</w>
+    <w ana="Participial, III conjug, Pass/Dep Participle, Perfect, Positive, Singular Nominative, Feminine" lemma="compono" n="composita">composita</w>

 - @lemma: #1 above
 - @ana: #2 above